-a.
-The City shall only use monies from the Fund for services provided to children and youth from birth to 18 years old and their caregivers, and, as defined in Section 4.b., disconnected transitional-aged young adults from ages 18 to 24 years and, when relevant, their caregivers, or as part of programs that predominantly serve children, youth and disconnected transitional-aged young adults within those ages and their caregivers in the programs that predominantly serve children, youth and disconnected transitional-aged young adults within those ages and their caregivers, including: i.
-Violence Prevention and Response: including restorative and i.
-Violence Prevention and Response: including restorative and transformative justice; programs that support positive communication and relationships between young people and within families; programs that train young people, adult allies and par-ents/guardians in de-escalation; programs that address domestic and sexual violence, including child abuse prevention; emergency relocation; programs that address hom-ophobia and bullying; alternatives to incarceration including diversion and re-entry programs; and preventing and responding to police violence against children, youth, young adults and their caregivers.

-ii.
-Education and Job Training: including programs that help youth stay in school; promote academic success and college and career readiness; language services; sup-port parents/guardians in advocating for their young people's education; assist sup-port parents/guardians in advocating for their young people's education; assist in de-veloping life skills and gaining work experience; and provide job training and place-ment. iii. l iii.
-Parent/Guardian Support: including fostering positive child-adult and youth-adult relationships that support young people's safety, self-esteem, well-being and positive futures.

-iv.
-Media, Arts, Culture and Technology: including artistic and cultural expression and education, and job and life skills development.

-v.
-Youth and Family Leadership, Organizing and Civic Engagement: including community organizing and support that amplify the voices and engagement of chil-dren, youth and family in how Richmond prioritizes its resources; and builds youth civic engagement and leadership.

-vi.
-Health and Well-Being: including physical, mental, emotional, behavioral and so-cial health services that support health and well-being and reduce drug-related harm, violence and self-harm, and harmful and disrespectful sexual behavior.

-vii.
-Environmental Health and Justice: including programs that improve the envi-ronmental health of children and youth and their right to live free of pollution, toxins and lead, and increase access to healthy food, safe and accessible outdoor and recrea-tional spaces and other places to be physically active.
+- a.
+The City shall only use monies from the Fund for services provided to children and youth from birth to 18 years old and their caregivers, and, as defined in Section 4.b., disconnected transitional-aged young adults from ages 18 to 24 years and, when relevant, their caregivers, or as part of programs that predominantly serve children, youth and disconnected transitional-aged young adults within those ages and their caregivers, including: - i.
+Violence Prevention and Response: including restorative and transformative justice; programs that support positive communication and relationships between young people and within families; programs that train young people, adult allies and parents/guardians in de-escalation; programs that address domestic and sexual violence, including child abuse prevention; emergency relocation; programs that address homophobia and bullying; alternatives to incarceration including diversion and re-entry programs; and preventing and responding to police violence against children, youth, young adults and their caregivers. - ii.
+Education and Job Training: including programs that help youth stay in school; promote academic success and college and career readiness; language services; support parents/guardians in advocating for their young people's education; assist in developing life skills and gaining work experience; and provide job training and placement. - iii.
+Parent/Guardian Support: including fostering positive child-adult and youth-adult relationships that support young people's safety, self-esteem, well-being and positive futures. - iv.
+Media, Arts, Culture and Technology: including artistic and cultural expression and education, and job and life skills development. - v.
+Youth and Family Leadership, Organizing and Civic Engagement: including community organizing and support that amplify the voices and engagement of children, youth and family in how Richmond prioritizes its resources; and builds youth civic engagement and leadership. - vi.
+Health and Well-Being: including physical, mental, emotional, behavioral and social health services that support health and well-being and reduce drug-related harm, violence and self-harm, and harmful and disrespectful sexual behavior. - vii.
+Environmental Health and Justice: including programs that improve the environmental health of children and youth and their right to live free of pollution, toxins and lead, and increase access to healthy food, safe and accessible outdoor and recreational spaces and other places to be physically active. - viii.

-viii.
 Outdoor Education and Recreation: including sports, recreation centers, play, camps, gardening and urban agriculture.